petebachant/rl4fisheries/README.md

 For reference, the config files used for our paper's results are located at `hyperpars/for_results`.

-Similarly, you can optimize fixed policies using
+Similarly, you can optimize fixed policies using:

 ```bash
 calkit xenv -n main -- python scripts/tune.py -f path/to/config/file.yml,
 ```

-e.g.
+e.g.:

 ```bash
 calkit xenv -n main -- python scripts/tune.py -f hyperpars/for_results/fixed_policy_UM1.yml,